andamira/acolor/README.md

 Contributions are welcomed to help refine and improve this library over time.
 If you notice a bug, have an idea for a new feature, or simply want to suggest improvements to the existing codebase, please get in touch.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by shall be dual licensed as above, without any additional terms or conditions.